 For the skirt I made a universal “pattern” (more like a set of instructions).
 It can be adapted for children of all ages by changing the measurements.

 Please remember I was trained to draw bolts, screws and industrial stuff.
 This is my pitiful attempt at writing instructions for a skirt.
-Not something we touched in university (not that I remember much of that anyway).
+Not something we touched in university.

 I used half a yard for the top and the bottom piece of the skirt, and half a yard of the plain blue fabric.
 My daughter is 4 years and 10 months old.
 She’s average size and weight.
 I have no idea how much fabric you’ll need, but you can calculate using the instructions above.

 These are some photos to see some parts of the skirt in detail:

 Above is a detail of the casing for the elastic band.
 The elastic band is encased in a simple folded-over hem.
 I wrote the instructions so you fold twice before sewing, as most amateurs don’t have an overcast machine.

 And speaking of which, where I call for serging, do whatever you normally do to finish your edges.
 The skirt has no bottom hem, I left the serged edge exposed.
 Do what you want here.
 A simple hem would do too.